MultiPoolMiner/MultiPoolMiner/README.txt

 PID: process ID of the miner application being used BTC/day: Estimated Bitcoin earnings per day

 The monitoring service can change, evolve, be unavailable any time without prior notice.
 The contents of the database will NOT be shared with any third-parties but we reserve the right to create metrics out of it and use its contents to improve or promote our services and MultiPoolMiner.
+Credits to @grantemsley for the codebase.